taranis-ai/taranis-ai/README.md

 unstructured **news items**.
 These are processed by analysts to create structured **report items**, which are used to create **products** such as PDF files, which are finally **published**.

+Taranis supports **team-to-team collaboration**, and includes a light weight **self service asset management** which automatically links to the advisories that mention vulnerabilities in the software.

 | Type      | Name                 | Description                           |
 | :-------- | :------------------- | :------------------------------------ |